What the government's 'levelling up' white paper means for small businesses

 Other small business funding

-The white paper also recognises the struggles that many businesses have in accessing finance, driven by inequalities across the UK.
 It says "SMEs are the backbone of the economy" but many "promising businesses fail or do not grow because they cannot access finance", with the challenges felt disproportionately by firms outside London and the South East.

 "Many SMEs currently suffer from the “liability of distance” – a lack of access resulting from investors not being close enough to form the relationships and collect the information necessary to make investment decisions," the document says.
-"More than eight in 10 equity investment relationships meet the “two-hour travel time” rule, leaving SMEs outside London and the South East with more costly options, such as overdrafts, lines of credit and bank loans."

 Innovation

-To support innovation and encourage strong local business clusters, the government is investing £100m to pilot three new Innovation Accelerators in Glasgow, West Midlands and Greater Manchester.
-They will "aim to replicate the Stanford-Silicon Valley and MIT-Greater Boston models of clustering research excellence and its direct adoption by allied industries".
+To support innovation and encourage strong local business clusters, the government is investing £100 million to pilot three new Innovation Accelerators in Glasgow, West Midlands and Greater Manchester.

 Productivity

-One of the UK's current big challenges is productivity.
-In 2019, it was ranked fourth behind the US, France and Germany.
 The white paper says economic growth and the higher productivity is over-concentrated in the South with " a long tail of low-productivity businesses and places" the reason why UK productivity growth is too low compared to international competitors.

 Productivity is mentioned many times in the white paper but the government's overall aim is to "boost productivity, pay, jobs and living standards by growing the private sector, especially in those places where they are lagging".

 It says if the performance of the bottom-performing quarter of places by productivity were to be “levelled up” to the median, the boost to productivity would be equivalent to a pay rise of around £2,300 for individuals in the poorest areas.
-For the UK economy as a whole, this would deliver a GVA gain of around £50bn per year.
+For the UK economy as a whole, this would deliver a GVA gain of around £50 billion per year.

 Key to improving the productivity of businesses is the adoption of technology.
 The white paper highlights the Help to Grow programme which aims to help 30,000 SME leaders enhance their management capabilities and support 100,000 SMEs to adopt digital technologies.